 Foundation / Corporation

-United Way of New York City (UWNYC) and Food Bank for New York City
+Food Bank for New York City and United Way of New York City (UWNYC)

-Grants of up to $25,000 to New York City community-based nonprofit organizations for urban farming activities and other projects that meet the nutrition needs of low-income households.
-Funding is intended for projects including wellness programs, outreach, nutrition education, benefits access related services, and organizational enhancements.
+Grants of up to $25,000 to New York City nonprofit organizations for activities that address the nutrition and emergency food needs of low-income residents, including those arising from the Coronavirus (COVID-19) crisis.
+Funding is intended to support programs and projects that include organizational improvements, outreach, wellness, and nutrition education.

 GrantWatch ID#: 164377